 It is important that the UBC Wireless Network is not flooded with worms and trojans.
-This means that all users should use auto-update antivirus software, such as Sophos Anti-Virus, they should install and configure personal firewall software, and they should make sure they stay on top of weekly patch updates for their machines.
+This means that all users should use auto-update antivirus software, they should install and configure personal firewall software, and they should make sure they stay on top of weekly software updates for their machines.

 UBC Wireless Network users are allowed to file share, but we ask that you remember that wireless is a shared resource.
 Heavy and continual file sharing, especially with open "peer to peer" software, should not be overly used on the wireless network as the technology is not suited for it.
 Heavy and continual anonymous file sharing is seen as an inappropriate use of the wireless network.

 If our automated monitoring systems detect abnormal behavior including heavy consumption of bandwidth (because, for example, you are sharing media files of questionable origins), you may get a notification which you need to address.
 If you fail to respond or if there are subsequent detections, you may be barred from accessing the network and/or face disciplinary action resulting in a possible fine and reconnection fee.

 If you need to operate a server on the wireless network, please let us know by describing its function and benefit to the University.

 Note: There are some filters in place for protection against common worms.
 The wireless network automatically blocks Outlook to Exchange as well as Microsoft file sharing (and compatible software like sharescan and SAMBA).
 These use insecure Microsoft RPC and SMB/CIFS protocols and are not safe enough for the main wireless network (or Internet).
 The filters prevent any communication of this type, even between wireless clients.